HRSHDG8/cs635-assignment1/ReadME.md

 ## CS635 Assignment 1

->#### The goal of the project is to implement a bTree of order 3 The project is structured as follows
+>#### The goal of the project is to implement a bTree of order 3

+**The Project Functionalities can be checked from the test suites.**

+The project is structured as follows
 1. main - has the actual bTree and supporting code
    1. a collection package that holds FixedList.